c-core-labs/drift-forecasting/README.md

 14. At each time-step, the water depth is checked at the forecast iceberg location.
 If the water depth is equal to or less than the iceberg draft, the iceberg drift is halted at that point and the iceberg’s status is changed to grounded.

-15. The function will finally return the following variables:
+15. The functions will finally return the following variables:

 •	The times at which the iceberg positions are forecast (in numpy datetime64 string format),
 •	The hourly forecast iceberg latitude/longitude (in degrees North and East, respectively) positions up to the next RCM image acquisition date/time,